November 29, 2018

 Strangers who acknowledge the headwaters

 The headwaters of the Missouri River is in Montana.
 The headwaters speak of Montana’s prophetic endowment that can touch and expand into other states as God’s prophetic call is spoken and flows into America.
-Montana did not respond to its evangelistic and prophetic anointings even though it was given much physical and spiritual grace to perform what it was called to do.
+Montana did not respond to its evangelistic, prophetic, and pastoral anointings even though it was given much materially and spiritually to perform what it was called to do.
 Montana said, “I am rich today, and I leave empty houses for my children tomorrow.”
-The hardened hearts of Montana obstructed and pushed aside those whom God sees as willing and do operate and have upheld Montana’s prophetic call.
+The hardened hearts of Montana obstructed and pushed aside those whom God sees as willing and who do operate and have upheld Montana’s prophetic call.
 They have been reproached and designated to live “without the camp” as not being fully accepted but are tolerated in the land.
 However, it is because of these few that Montana has not fully lost its call.
 They will and have been giving the message of hope; and they will be honoured because they honour God in their hearts and actions.
-The few come from the spiritual tribe of Zebulun* and also a few number from the tribe of Benjamin.
+The few come from the spiritual tribe of Zebulun and also a few number from the tribe of Benjamin [for tribe mapping: Shamah-elim.info].

 2 And supper being ended, the devil having now put into the heart of Judas Iscariot, Simon's son, to betray him (John 13:2)

-The name Judas comes from the Hebrew word meaning “praise” or “he will be praised”.
+The name Judas comes from the Hebrew word meaning “praise” or “He shall be praised.”
 Below is an interaction between Jesus and Judas, who did not betray Him.

 Love, the heart, the manifestation of Him to us, keeping His Words, these things culminate to the praising of God.